twentyOne2x/attnmarkets-docs/pages/users/for-cards-and-commerce-partners.md

   - repaid automatically from a slice of future revenues.

 - **Card funding address**
-  - a USDC (or stablecoin) address per card, provided by the card program,
+  - a SOL or stablecoin funding address per card, provided by the card program,
   - KYC, card issuance, Visa/Mastercard, Apple/Google Pay are handled by the program.

 Flow: